swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 }
 ```

-Property delegates can be applied to properties at global, local, or type scope.
+Property wrappers can be applied to properties at global, local, or type scope.

 ## Examples

 Before describing the detailed design, here are some more examples of
-delegates.
+wrappers.

 ### Delayed Initialization

-A property delegate can model "delayed" initialization delegate, where
+A property wrapper can model "delayed" initialization, where
 the definite initialization (DI) rules for properties are enforced
 dynamically rather than at compile time.
 This can avoid the need for
 implicitly-unwrapped optionals in multi-phase initialization.
 We can